Dev43/harpocrates/README.md

 To run this, first run `make` in the root of the project.
 This download the necessary dependencies and also set you up to be able to create and verify Zkproofs :).

 Now, if you want this to be deployed to Arweave, you will need to have an arweave-keyfile with some AR on it.
-You can get a prefunded one [here](https://faucet.arweave.net/).
+You can get a pre-funded one [here](https://faucet.arweave.net/).
 Make sure to have the keyfile in the `fhe_contract` repository with the name `arweave-keyfile.json`.

 Now all you have to do is go into the fhe_contract repository `fhe_contract` and run `cargo run -- run-all`.
 From there, just follow the necessary prompts!